Bachelor’s Degree Programme in Media Content Design (2021)

-Bachelor of Culture and Arts, Media Content Design 21S, full-time studies, Lahti
+Bachelor of Culture and Arts, Media Content Design (in Finnish) 21S, full-time studies, Lahti

 Enrollment